CoffeeUp-Dev/.github/profile/README.md

 # CoffeeUp

 Welcome to CoffeeUp GitHub repository!
-We are a group of talented developers working together to improve sites and offer freelance web development services to other companies.
+We are a group of talented developers working together to improve sites and offer web development services to other companies.

 ## About Us